 See our tickets page for complete ticket information.

 - Q. How much is a ticket for my child?

-A. Children 12 and under accompanied by a parent will be admitted for free.
+A. Children 12 and under accompanied by a parent will be admitted for free, (but require a Kid’s Ticket, which helps us better understand the composition and diversity of BRC’s citizens).
 Children between 13-18 require full-price tickets.
 Children under 18 must be accompanied by a parent or guardian over 21 years of age.
 If you plan to bring a child, please read the Kids at Burning Man survival guide.

 - Q. Will I be able to buy tickets at the gate?

-A. Tickets are NOT be available at the box office of the event.
+A. Tickets will NOT be sold at the box office of the event.
 Plan ahead and purchase your tickets in advance of your arrival to the gate.

 - Q. Are the gates to the event open 24 hours?